-- C. By an officer, if a corporation or an association; or - D. By an attorney of the licensee, in case of physical disability or absence from the United States of the licensee.
+- A. By licensee, if an individual; - B. By a partner, if a partnership (general partner, if a limited partnership); - C. By an officer, if a corporation or an association; or - D. By an attorney of the licensee, in case of physical disability or absence from the United States of the licensee.